ManiBox: Enhancing Embodied Spatial Generalization via Scalable Simulation Data Generations: Methodology

-\textbf{Domain Randomization.} To improve the generalization of the teacher policy and enhance the spatial diversity of the generated data, we adopt several domain randomization techniques: \begin{itemize} \item \emph{objective position} $(x, y, z)$: To generalize the grasping policy to the whole space, we apply the domain randomization for all three dimensions of \emph{x}, \emph{y}, and \emph{z}, ensuring that the \emph{x}-coordinate and \emph{y}-coordinate of the object, which is chosen randomly, can cover a large range.
-Moreover, the height of the platform is randomized to ensure that the \emph{z}-coordinate of the object in the data can cover the feasible working space of the robotic arm. \item \emph{object size}: To ensure that the grasping policy covers objects of \emph{various sizes}, the size of the object is also randomized. \end{itemize} These two domain randomization techniques allow teacher policy can grasp different objects of different positions and sizes, which is significant for real-world generalization.
-By combining privileged information and domain randomization, the teacher policy can efficiently generate a large amount of diverse data to achieve spatial generalization.
+\textbf{Domain Randomization.} To improve the generalization of the teacher policy and enhance the spatial diversity of the generated data, we adopt several domain randomization techniques: \begin{itemize} \item \emph{objective position} $(x, y, z)$: To improve the spatial generalization of the teacher policy to the whole space, we apply the domain randomization for all three dimensions of \emph{x}, $y$, and $z$, ensuring that the $x$-coordinate and $y$-coordinate of the object can cover a large range.
+Moreover, the height of the platform is randomized to ensure that the $z$-coordinate of the object in the data can cover the feasible working space of the robotic arm. \item \emph{object size}: To ensure that the agent can manipulate objects of \emph{various sizes}, we also randomize the size of the object. \end{itemize} These two domain randomization techniques allow the teacher policy to manipulate different objects of different positions and sizes, which is significant for real-world spatial and object generalization.